ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 Installing all the dependency may take a while.

 Note that, rosdep might not be able to install all dependencies.
+Please check the message at the terminal.
 Example : ros-noetic-gazebo-plugins
 ```bash
 # Install example missing package even after resdep